Most of the latest dishwasher models come with a water softener unit.

 When substantial amounts of minerals like those get dissolved in pure water or H2O, it is known as hard water.
 Hard water is not unhealthy but leaves bad stains behind, which are nearly impossible to clean.
 No doubt serving those stained dishes will be a nightmare if not the hard water is dealt with, hence a water softener dishwasher can be useful.

-Trust me, you really need to know the quality of the water, where you are living.
+You really need to know the quality of the water, where you are living.
 It helps in so many ways, I can’t even explain.
 But for the start, it surely will help you to invest your hard-earned money on a worthy dishwasher.
 Knowing the exact water hardness level is also crucial to put the dishwasher in the right salt setting.

 In a lesser advanced water softener dishwasher, to get the best cleaning result, you need to put it in the right salt setting.
 And to set the right salt value, you need to know the exact water hardness level.
 Only then your dishwasher will give you nicely cleaned and spotless dishes.